 Image source: Wayne Bishop

-Depending on the length of the bike trail you choose, you will need to make the necessary preparations and pack the essentials.
+Depending on the length of the bike trail you choose, you will need to make the necessary preparations and pack the essentials when you cycle your way through America.
 Here are some things to think about:

 - Check your gear thoroughly.